Congregational Records of Presbyterian Churches

 How to deposit congregational records at Columbia Seminary

 The CTS Special Collections and Archives department continues to accept materials on deposit, including records of active and dissolved congregations.
 For information about depositing records at Columbia Seminary, please contact the archivist.

 The archives at Columbia Seminary follows the guidelines for records creation, retention, and preservation maintained by the Presbyterian Historical Society.
-Preservation of records requires general caretaking over time; using acid-free paper and storing records in a cool, dry place are simple steps you can take today!
-More Information about conserving and digitizing records that may already be at risk can be found at the Presbyterian Historical Society.
+More information about conserving and digitizing records that may already be at risk can be found at the Presbyterian Historical Society.